Should you use Lombok? If yes, to which extent?

 If these features are present by the time you’re reading, consider using them.

-Not using Lombok won’t improve the design, but misusing or overusing it won’t boost productivity.
+Not using Lombok won’t improve the design, but misusing or overusing it can hinder productivity and manageability.

 I hope this article can help with finding the right balance for your team and project.